-COURSE SYLLABUS

-Business Digitalization, 7.5 credits

-Business Digitalization, 7,5 högskolepoäng

-Course Code: JBDK18

-Confirmed by: Council for Undergraduate and Masters

-Education Jun 20, 2017

-Revised by: Council for Undergraduate and Masters

-Education Mar 29, 2021

-Valid From: Aug 23, 2021

-Version: 3

-Education Cycle:

-First-cycle level Technology

-Disciplinary domain:

-IF1

-Subject group: Specialised in:

-IF1 G1F

-Main field of study: Informatics

-Intended Learning Outcomes (ILO)

-On completion of the course the students will be able to:

-Knowledge and understanding

-- I. Define and describe basic concepts relevant for business digitalization from the perspectives of information systems, digital marketing and law. - 2.
-Explain socio-technical issues raised by digital business.

-Skills and abilities

-- 3. Identify, articulate and communicate, both individually and in groups, models and theoretical concepts applied to business digitalization. - 4.
-Develop digital business solutions. - 5.
-Recognize the importance of time and personal responsibility in contributing to respectful and effective interaction when working with assignments.
+COURSE SYLLABUS Business Digitalization, 7.5 credits Business Digitalization, 7,5 högskolepoäng Course Code: Confirmed by: JBDK18 Council for Undergraduate and Masters Education Jun 20, 2017 Education Cycle: Disciplinary domain: First-cycle level Technology Revised by: Examiner May 27, 2022 Subject group: IF1 Valid From: Aug 22, 2022 Specialised in: G1F Version: 4 Main field of study: Informatics Intended Learning Outcomes (ILO) On completion of the course the students will be able to: Knowledge and understanding I. Define and describe basic concepts relevant for business digitalization from the perspectives of information systems, digital marketing and law.
+2. Explain socio-technical issues raised by digital business.
+Skills and abilities 3.
+Identify, articulate and communicate, both individually and in groups, models and theoretical concepts applied to business digitalization.
+4. Develop digital business solutions.

-Judgement and approach

-- 6. Synthesize prior theoretical and experiential knowledge in the implementation of business digitalization. - 7.
-Present and reflect on own work and evaluate peer work.

-Contents

-The course contents present basic knowledge of business digitalization from the three disciplines of information systems, digital marketing and law.
-The information systems part of the course covers digital innovations in a business context.
-Furthermore, socio-technical issues brought by business digitalization are analyzed.
+5. Recognize the importance of time and personal responsibility in contributing to respectful and effective interaction when working with assignments.
+Judgement and approach 6.
+Synthesize prior theoretical and experiential knowledge in the implementation of business digitalization.
+7. Present and reflect on own work and evaluate peer work.
+Contents The course contents present basic knowledge of business digitalization from the three disciplines of information systems, digital marketing and law.
+The information systems part of the course covers digital business platforms.
+Furthermore, socio-technical issues and business opportunities created by digitalization are analyzed.
 The digital marketing aspect considers social media marketing, use of analytics, banner advertising, inbound marketing option, ethical controversies and legal developments.
 The legal aspects include data protection and privacy, consumer protection, intellectual property and EU directives on electronic commerce.

-Connection to Research and Practice

-This is a theoretically as well as practically oriented course in business digitalization connecting to the JIBS focus area renewal.
+Connection to Research and Practice This is a theoretically as well as practically oriented course in business digitalization connecting to the JIBS focus area renewal.
 The theory is being exemplified through its application on real life cases.
 The course introduces students to emergent concepts in business digitalization from the three disciplines of information systems, digital marketing and law.
 By developing a digital solution, based on models and theoretical concepts from the three disciplines, the students have the opportunity to apply their knowledge and abilities in practice also.

-Type of instruction

-Lectures, seminars and workshops.
+Type of instruction Lectures, seminars and workshops.